mofasass/widget-core-library/tutorials/4 - Fetching Data.md

 });

 promise = promise.catch(function (error) {
-   // only called if an error happened console.log('error!');
+   // only called if an error happened, for example event not found console.log('error!');
    console.log(error);
 });